4 for 3 on everything - Use code CUSTOMDEAL in checkout.

 This may seem like a simple topic, and tucking in your dress shirt is maybe something you’re doing or not doing without even thinking twice about it.
 But just because you’re doing something, doesn’t necessarily mean you’re doing it correctly.
-Read our guide below on when to tuck in your dress shirt and how to keep it tucked in all day.
-We’ll also touch on when you should simply let your dress shirt stay untucked.
-This will help you decide whether you should wear your dress shirt tucked in or not.
+This guide will help you decide whether you should wear your dress shirt tucked in or not.

 When to tuck in your dress shirt is a question often debated, with different opinions from different people.
 Some argue that tucked in dress shirts should be worn to formal occasions only, whereas others would like to think that it’s a style suitable for all types of occasions.

 So, which dress shirts are meant to be tucked in?
 There are generally some things to keep in mind when determining whether you should tuck in your dress shirt.
 A tucked in dress shirt should generally have a longer hem than on a dress shirt that you would keep untucked.

 Dress shirts with visible tails, where the hem varies in length rather than being even all the way around your body, are best worn tucked.
 The hem on these dress shirts are often a bit longer in the back and covers the bum.
 They create a sleek and clean look when being tucked in and makes for a great outfit.